-Monthly train rides in designated areas in Gauteng with the Reefsteamers trains on regular Saturday intervals.
+Monthly steam train rides in designated areas in Gauteng with the Reefsteamers trains on regular Saturday intervals.

 Reefsteamers is a non-profit company affiliated to the Transnet Heritage Foundation.
 When Transnet discontinued daily steam operations during 1991, Reefsteamers was established at the old loco shed in Germiston.
 The main objective is to preserve and rebuild old steam locomotives.
 There are also special day and weekend trips for private persons and companies to various destinations in order to fund activities.